sonic-net/SONiC/doc/port-fec/auto-fec.md

 FEC mapping rules are defined in platform.json:
 1. FEC mapping rule is optional in platform.json.
 If platform/vendor doesn't define it, it's no-op in terms of FEC auto determination.
-2. For now, there are two mapping rules
+2. For now, there are two mapping rules (More rules can be added in the future if required)
     - ```fec_mapping_based_on_speed_lane```: This will be looked up if lane_speed and num_lanes are provided in parameters of determine_fec API.
     - ```fec_mapping_based_on_optics_type```: This will be looked up if optics_type is provided in parameters of determine_fec API.
 3. In ```fec_mapping_based_on_speed_lane```, if there are multiple FEC values (e.g. ```rs``` and ```none```) in the field of ```fec```, preferably choose the first value (in this example, ```rs```).